top of page

 Adoption Information Meeting/Orientation

-Held in a group setting or individually with a family, the adoption information meeting/orientation provides prospective families with an overview of the types of children who need adoptive families, the adoption process, information about foster-to-adopt and legal risk placements, how to apply for adoption services, and possible costs/fees.
-For information about adoption meeting times and locations, please contact the Adoption Department.
+The first step is to attend an adoption information session in your home, in a group setting, or virtually.
+The orientation provides prospective families with an overview of the children who need adoptive families, the adoption process, information about foster-to-adopt and how to apply for adoption services..
+For information about adoption meeting times and locations, please contact your local CONCERN office.

 Application